Contact us

 • etiology and pathogenesis of the disease, i.e., the causes and mechanisms underlying the initiation, progression, compensation and finally, healing of diseases/pathological processes;

-• relationship between cellular/subcellular changes at tissue/organ level and their effects on the function of whole body;
+• relationship between cellular/subcellular changes at tissue/organ level and their effects on the function of the whole body;

 • clinical manifestations (signs, symptoms) of the disease through a logical cause-effect type approach;